ThomsonTan/Halide/README_webassembly.md

 # AOT Limitations

 Halide outputs a Wasm object (.o) or static library (.a) file, much like any other architecture; to use it, of course, you must link it to suitable calling code.
-Additionally, you must link to something that provides an implementation of `libc`; as a practical matter, this means using the Emscripten tool to do your linking, as it provides the most complete such implementation we're aware of.
+Additionally, you must link to something that provides an implementation of `libc`; as a practical matter, this means using the Emscripten tool to do your linking, as it provides the most complete such implementation we're aware of at this time.

 - Halide ahead-of-time tests assume/require that you have Emscripten installed and available on your system.

-- Halide doesn't support multithreading in Wasm just yet; we hope to focus on that soon.
+- Halide doesn't support multithreading in Wasm just yet; we hope to add that in the future.

 # JIT Limitations